JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/macaulay2.md

 +++
 date = "2019-04-15T18:56:55+01:00"
 title = "Using HomotopyContinuation.jl from Macaulay2"
-description = "How do I solve my ideal from Macaulay2 with HomotopyContinuation.jl?" draft = false weight = 15
+bref = "How do I solve my ideal from Macaulay2 with HomotopyContinuation.jl?" description = "How do I solve my ideal from Macaulay2 with HomotopyContinuation.jl?" draft = false weight = 15